intuitifai/intuitifai.github.io/_posts/2024-10-6-floyd-tortoise-hare.md

 ### Example to Understand the Concept

-Let's consider a singly linked list with nodes `[1, 2, 3, 4]`.
+Let's consider a singly linked list with nodes [1, 2, 3, 4].
 As shown in the image, there is a cycle present in the linked list.

 <center><img width="479" alt="image" src="https://github.com/user-attachments/assets/22dc639d-6c3f-4063-b150-1c44e84f8443"></center>

-We place two pointers, `tortoise` and `hare`, which will move at different speeds (`slow` and `fast`, respectively).
+We place two pointers, tortoise and hare, which will move at different speeds (slow and fast, respectively).

 - Images here illustrate the movement of the two pointers:
 <center><img width="443" alt="image" src="https://github.com/user-attachments/assets/71698561-ef6e-4fa6-92eb-5f7b2ff303b3"></center>